Bladetrain3r/CPAF/Framework/1 - Basic/memory.md

 **Memory** is a system's capacity to store, retain, and recall information derived from its accumulated experiences.
 It serves as a repository for past deviations and the associated information, enabling the system to utilize past experiences to shape future interactions and adaptations.

+A key difference: Experience can overflow to disrupt the system, memory discards information.

 ## Logical Construct

 1. **Foundational Concepts:**